Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{Mrk~1310}

-The source revealed only a narrow Fe~K$_\alpha$ emission line in the hard X-ray (3$-$78\keV{}) band (Fig.~A1).
-Compton hump was not detected in the \nustar{} spectra.
-Therefore, the hard X-ray spectra of Mrk~1310 are best described by the model, {\tt TBabs*({zGauss[Narrow]$+$nthComp})}, with $\chi^{2}/\rm{dof}=199.6/165$.
-The centroid energy of the Gaussian line is $E_{\rm c}=6.40_{-0.21}^{+0.09}$\keV{} with the width fixed at $\sigma=10$\ev{}.
-It also shows a soft X-ray excess below $\sim 1.5$\keV{}, which is well-fitted by {\tt relxillCp}.
-The model, {\tt TBabs*({relxillCp$+$zGauss[Narrow]$+$nthComp})}, describes the broadband (0.3$-$78\keV{}) X-ray spectra of Mrk~1310 well with $\chi^{2}/\rm{dof}=272.2/226$.
+The source revealed soft X-ray excess below $\sim$1.5\keV{} in the \xmm{} spectra and a broad Fe~K emission line of width $\sim$0.14\keV{} in the 6$-$7\keV{} band of the \nustar{} spectra (Fig.~A1).
+The Compton hump was not detected in the \nustar{} spectra.
+The presence of a Compton hump, as modeled by either distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}), is found to be insignificant with confidence levels of only 35.54\% and 10.94\%, and $\Delta {\rm DIC}=-1.1$ and $-1.8$, respectively.
+The confidence level of the detected broad Fe~K emission feature fitted by the relativistic disk reflection ({\tt relxillCp}) model is 99.92\% with $\Delta {\rm DIC}=6.1>2$.
+Therefore, the hard X-ray spectra of Mrk~1310 are best described by the model, {\tt TBabs*({relxillCp$+$nthComp})}, with $\chi^{2}/\rm{dof}=193.2/158$.
+The extrapolation of the hard X-ray best-fit model down to 0.3\keV{} can describe the broadband spectra well with $\chi^{2}/\rm{dof}=277.1/228$.
 No significant features are seen in the residual plot.
-We then tested the presence of a warm coronal emission by adding the warm Comptonization model ({\tt compTT}) and obtained ${\rm DIC}_{\rm with~WC}=311.5$ through the Bayesian analysis.
-The measured difference between the Deviance Information Criteria without and with warm Comptonization component is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 299.2-311.5 =-12.3 <0$.
-Therefore, the Bayesian model selection metric suggests an extra warm Comptonization is not required to model soft X-ray excess in Mrk 1310.
-The broadband best-fit model expression, including the LOS Galactic absorption ({\tt TBabs}), can be written as
+However, we still test for the presence of a warm corona by adding the warm Comptonization model ({\tt compTT}), which provides $\chi^{2}/\rm{dof}=263.4/223$ and ${\rm DIC}_{\rm with~WC}=297.9$.
+The warm coronal emission has a confidence level of 98.24\% as calculated by the MLR test.
+The measured difference between the Deviance Information Criteria without and with the warm Comptonization component is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}=308.9-297.9=11.0 >10$.
+Both the MLR test and Bayesian model selection metric imply that the warm corona contributes to the observed soft X-ray excess in Mrk~1310.
+Therefore, the broadband best-fit model, including the LOS Galactic absorption ({\tt TBabs}), is \begin{linenomath}